solarhess/jenkins_kube_brains/README.md

 ### Launch the Jenkins helm chart

+Go to applications/jenkins
+Edit jenkins-values.yaml
+* change 'jenkins.kubecon2018.jonathanhess.com' to your hostname in 2 places

+Run jenkinsctl.sh install to install everything

+Update your git repos... put the application/jenkins/out/id_rsa.pub as an access key

+### Smoke test to make sure it is working

+Make sure Jenkins is talking to K8s... go to "Manage Jenkins/Configuration" Scroll down the section called "Cloud/Kubernetes" click the "Test Connection" button.
+It should work

+Create a "freestyle job" with a single "execute shell script" in it.
+Run the build to make sure that it runs.

+Yay!
+You did it!

 ### Customize your Jenkins master docker image

 ### Customize your Jenkins worker docker image